ilikerobots/hcz-jekyll-blog/_posts/2020-04-23-django-vue-fast-content-rich-interactivity.md

 # Django + Vue - Blazing Content, Rich Interactivity

-Albert Einstein discovered in 1905 the curious phenomena of the _mass defect_, which is that the mass of a molecule is less than the sum of the masses of its constituent atoms.
+Albert Einstein discovered in 1905 the curious phenomenon of the _mass defect_, which is that the mass of a molecule is less than the sum of the masses of its constituent atoms.
 In other words, he found that when two atoms are combined, the new molecule weighs less than the total weight of the original two atoms.

-Now, Einstein knew that nothing was truly lost and that mass defect could be explained by the interchangeability of mass and energy described by his famous equation E=mc^2.
+Now, Einstein knew that nothing was truly lost and the mass defect could be explained by the interchangeability of mass and energy described by his famous equation E=mc^2.

 But how often do we attempt to combine software frameworks only to find that the result is less than the sum of its parts?
 We are forced to compromise, to forgo the most compelling and innovative features to preserve compatibility.
+We discover a _quality defect_.

 Several months ago I began a project combining Django's frontend templating framework and Vue.
 I wanted Django's tight integration to ORM and flexible caching.
 I wanted Vue's modern Javascript flexibility and dynamism.
-I was fully expecting that I would lose something in the mix, that I would encounter a _quality defect_, limiting my ability to fully leverage one or both in my project.
+I was fully expecting that I would lose something in the mix, limiting my ability to fully leverage one or both in my project.

-But, after several months of working to meld these two technologies and, ultimately, launching my website, I am both surprised and pleased to find that I have been able to use every feature of Django and Vue that I have wished.
+But, after several months of working to meld these two technologies and, ultimately, launching my website, I am both surprised and pleased to find that I have been able to use every feature of Django and Vue I have wished.
 Further, progress on my bipartite project **has been faster, easier, and more enjoyable than had I used Django or Vue exclusively.**

 In the remainder of this article, I will demonstrate how Django and Vue can be used to deliver speedy pages that, in some scenarios, may be more performant than either Vue or Django would have delivered alone.